What is the contraceptive injection?

-Each injection is more than 99 per cent effective at preventing pregnancy and lasts for 12 to 14 weeks.
-If you have a late injection it might only be 94 per cent effective.
+Each injection is more than 99% effective at preventing pregnancy and lasts for 12 to 14 weeks.
+Its effectiveness will be reduced if the injection is delayed.

 How do I use the contraceptive injection?

-A doctor or nurse will inject Depo into the muscle tissue in your arm or bottom every 12 to 14 weeks.
+A doctor or nurse will inject Depo into the muscle tissue in your arm or bottom.
+For continued contraceptive protection this should be repeated every 12 to 14 weeks.

 How does the contraceptive injection work?

-The contraceptive injection works by preventing the ovaries from releasing an egg each month.
+The injection works by preventing the ovaries from releasing an egg each month.
 It also thickens the fluid around the cervix (opening to the uterus or womb).
-This helps to prevent the sperm from entering.
+This helps to prevent the sperm from reaching the egg.

-When it is first injected, or after a break, it can take up to seven days to start working to prevent pregnancy.
+When it is first injected, or after a break, it can take up to 7 days to start working to prevent pregnancy.

 Where can I get the contraceptive injection?

-Your doctor will write you a script.
-You can get Depo from your pharmacy, but you will need to return to the clinic to have it injected.
-It will be cheaper if you have a healthcare card.
+Your doctor or nurse practitioner will write you a script and you can get Depo from your pharmacy.
+You will need to return to the clinic to have it injected.
+It is cheaper if you have a healthcare card.

 What is good about the contraceptive injection?